Alfresco/docs-alfresco/content-services/latest/admin/workflows.md

 There are a number of tools you will need to design, execute, and monitor your workflows.
 Some of these are included and some you can obtain separately.

-The following diagram shows the tools used in designing, executing, and monitoring an Alfresco Content Services workflow:
+The following diagram shows the tools used in designing, executing, and monitoring an Content Services workflow:

 ![wf-tools]({% link content-services/images/wf-tools.jpg %})